bcgsc/RAILS/readme.md

 ### What's new in v1.5.0

-Ability to stream the .sam output of your favorite aligner (tested with minimap2/human data -- see runRAILSminimapSTREAM.sh) directly into clobbler/RAILS
+Ability to stream the .sam output of your favorite aligner directly into clobbler/RAILS(tested with minimap2/human data -- see runRAILSminimapSTREAM.sh)

 ### What's new in v1.4.2